Much Woolton Old School: Abandonment

 The Old School remained the only school building in Woolton for 200 years.
-However, it saw a steady decline in its relevance during the 19th century and was ultimately abandoned.

 Around 1819, the Old School came into the possession of the Anglican National Society for the Education of the Poor and it was decided a new schoolhouse should be constructed.
 In 1823, a new school was completed on common land opposite St Peter's Church in the village centre.
 At the time, local girls had no exclusive school building – those receiving an education were doing so in an auxiliary space of the village workhouse, located adjacent to the site.
 Hence, the girls were moved into the dedicated new build; boys continued to be taught in the Old School, of which there were 85 pupils at the time.

-Provisions for "enlargements" of the new school began to made in 1831.
+Provisions for "enlargements" of the new school began to be made in 1831.
 Eventually, a second new schoolhouse was realised nearby in 1848.
-The girls moved into this new building and the boys moved out of the Old School and into the schoolhouse the girls had just made vacant.
+The girls moved into this new building, and the boys moved out of the Old School and into the schoolhouse the girls had just made vacant.
 Thus, the Old School was abandoned.
 In 1860, it was sold for £299.
 Afterwards, the building was at a time used to house animals and as a council potting shed.

 20th and 21st centuries

 The Old School was almost demolished by the City Council in 1923.
 They felt it was necessary to remove the derelict building to successfully widen the road.
 However, local residents were able to convince the authorities of the building's heritage and saved it from destruction.
-In 1952, its historic relevance was formally recognised by Historic England who listed the building at Grade II* level.
+In 1952, its historic relevance was formally recognised by Historic England, which listed the building at Grade II* level.

-In the 1970s the idea of converting the building into a museum was touted.
+In the 1970s, the idea of converting the building into a museum was touted.
 It was eventually renovated as a house in 1984.
-Subsequently, it was renovated again as a nursery which began operating in 1990, returning it to its original purpose as a place of education for the first time in ~150 years.
+Subsequently, it was renovated again as a nursery, which began operating in 1990, returning it to its original purpose as a place of education for the first time in ~150 years.

 In 2022, a blue plaque was installed on the building's front façade in commemoration of its significance as a local heritage landmark.

 Architecture

-The building is made from local sandstone, topped with a slate roof.
+The building is made from local sandstone topped with a slate roof.
 There are Gothic windows at each gable end, suggested to be an "unlikely feature" of a supposed post-reformation school, and it also features a Tudor arched entranceway.
 Small, mullioned windows were added to the front façade during the restorations of the late 20th century.

 It has been described as "structurally unusual" compared to other schoolhouses of the time.
 The walls consist of just one leaf, half the expected thickness.
 Many of the bricks are very long (some over four feet) and very heavy, needing lifting gear to manoeuvre.
 Other similar schools were made with bricks easily manhandled.